Biblical Theology

 Listen to this article

-In summary, Numbers 8:21 teaches us the significance of preparation, holiness, atonement, and dedication in our service to God.
+In summary, Numbers 8:21 teaches the significance of preparation, holiness, atonement, and dedication in our service to God.
 It reminds us of the need for purification, the role of Jesus’ atoning sacrifice, and the call to consecrate ourselves for God’s purposes.
-By applying these principles in our lives, we can strive to serve God with a pure heart and a fervent spirit.
+By applying these principles, we can strive to serve God with a pure heart and a fervent spirit.

 Share this: